 - A large sight glass for at-a-glance liquid level monitoring.

 - Use with Isoflurane 0-5% output or sevoflurane 0-8% output,

 - Pour-fill and easy attachment-fill styles are available for each vaporizer.

 Anesthetic vaporizers are used in the administration of volatile anesthetics.
 The device works by controlling the vaporization of the liquid anesthetic agent and delivering a reliable concentration to the subject.
 These devices manage the delivery of the anesthetic concentration by taking into account the varying ambient temperature, fresh gas flow, and agent vapor pressure.

-The vaporizer system is composed of concentration control dial, the bypass chamber, the vaporizing chamber, the filler port and filler cap.
+The vaporizer system is composed of a concentration control dial, the bypass chamber, the vaporizing chamber, the filler port, and the filler cap.

 Vaporizers are designed to be used with specific anesthetic agents and are equipped with filling systems to enforce the same.
-The filler tubes are agent specific.
+The filler tubes are agent-specific.
 The fittings on the vaporizer and the collar of the bottles are specific to the agent too.
-This precaution is built into the design to prevent mixing of the anesthetic agents.
+This precaution is built into the design to prevent the mixing of the anesthetic agents.